Busão do Brasil

 Busão do Brasil was a Brazilian reality television show, which premiered July 30, 2010 with the season finale airing October 19, 2010 on the Band television network.

 The show was presented by former MTV Brasil VJ Edgard Piccoli, with the direction of Michael Ukstin.
 There were twelve contestants competing for the grand prize, which was R$1,000,000 without tax allowances.

 Twenty-nine-year-old police officer Mario Remo won the competition over student Thalita Wagner and fashion designer Camilla Fit at the live finale.

 Production

 Cast

 Casting and production started in March 2010.
-Applications were due by May 3, 2010 until June 3, 2010.
-Ultimately, twelve contestants were chosen by the producers to participate the show between July to October 2010.
+Applications were due by May 3, 2010, until June 3, 2010.
+Ultimately, twelve contestants were chosen by the producers to participate the show between July and October 2010.

 The bus

 During three months, the bus traveled for 11 different Brazilian states, covering about 4,000 miles and stopping in 14 cities.

 Format

 Busão do Brasil is a reality television show created by Endemol, in which a group of people live together in a large and luxury bus, isolated from the outside world but continuously watched by television cameras.

 The series lasted for around three months, where the contestants tried to win a cash prize by avoiding periodic evictions from the bus.